Aftaab25/Sudoku/README.md

-# game.Sudoku
+# Sudoku
-Terminal based game.Sudoku game in C using the concepts of Backtracking.
+### Terminal based Sudoku game in C and using the concepts of Backtracking.